elasticdog/transcrypt/README.md

              the password to derive the key from;
              defaults to 30 random base64 characters

+      --set-openssl-path=PATH_TO_OPENSSL
+             use OpenSSL at this path; defaults to 'openssl' in $PATH

       -y, --yes
              assume yes and accept defaults for non-specified options